-On November 29, 2016, the Company issued 17,142,858 warrants that were immediately exercisable and will expire five years from issuance at an exercise price of \$0.80 per share.
+On November 29, 2016, the Company issued warrants to purchase 17,142,858 shares that were immediately exercisable and will expire five years from issuance at an exercise price of \$0.80 per share.
 As the warrants, under certain situations, could require cash settlement, the warrants were classified as liabilities and recorded at estimated fair value using a Black-Scholes-Merton pricing model.
-The following table summarizes warrant activity for the three months ended March 31, 2017 (fair value amount in thousands):